opencord/cord/docs/build_images.md

 }}/scripts/imagebuilder.py), to be developed to perform image rebuilds in a consistent and efficient manner.

-Imagebuilder is currently used for XOS and ONOS images, but not MaaS images.
+Imagebuilder is currently used for XOS, ONOS, and the `mavenrepo` (source of ONOS Apps used in CORD) images, but not MaaS images.

 While imagebuilder will pull down required images from DockerHub and build/tag images, it does not push those images or delete obsolete ones.
 These tasks are